ks8oh8/WorkingWithMe/README.md

 * I want to have a relationship with folks around me wherein we can trust each other to be open, honest, and share the good with the bad.
 I understand that I have to earn that trust, but ask that we start with a "same team" philosophy!

 * Say what you'll do, do what you say.
-Be accountable if things don't work, it's a learning experience and understanding what happened and why is critical for growth.
+Be accountable.

 ### Respect
-* We should be direct and clear about what is happening, and what we need - while being kind and fostering recovery.
+* We should be direct and clear about what is happening, and what we need - while being kind and fostering recovery in challenging moments.
 We are here because we are smart, we are talented, so ask questions, tell me how I can help you, and seek to learn from each other where we can!

 ### Communication
 * Start with too much, I'll let you know when to dial it back!